Transforma logo

 Use in enterprise

-This subsection primarily focusses on the enterprise use of smart TVs and projectors.
-It also elaborates on the factors driving the demand for smart projectors (such as companies focussing on education and corporate training) and gives a few examples of relevant IoT deployments in this application, like Hisense U8H and Insignia F50 QLED.
+This subsection first focuses on the enterprise use of smart TVs and projectors and charts their driver.
+It explains that the demand for smart TVs is primarily driven by hospitality, retail, public, and government sectors, while that of smart projectors is driven by sectors primarily focusing on education and corporate training.
+It also gives a few examples of relevant IoT deployments in this application, including Hisense U8H and Epson Home TW750 3LCD 1080p Projector.

 Home Video